Our Impact in 2025 By the Numbers

 Exceeding National Quality Scores

-UHS Behavioral Health facilities in the United States participate in CMS’ Inpatient Psychiatric Facility Quality Reporting Program (IPFQR), a program used by more than 1,450 psychiatric providers across the nation to measure a broad set of evidence-based clinical practices linked to positive patient outcomes.
+UHS Behavioral Health inpatient facilities in the United States participate in CMS’ Inpatient Psychiatric Facility Quality Reporting Program (IPFQR), a program that measures approximately 1,450 psychiatric providers across the nation on a standardized set of clinical quality measures.
 Collectively, the facilities’ aggregated results continued to outperform industry benchmarks across key quality measures.

-The U.S. facilities also participate in surveys by The Joint Commission which developed The Hospital-Based Inpatient Psychiatric Services (HBIPS) ‘core’ measures.
-Hospitals that effectively integrate these processes into clinical and quality improvement practices should positively impact the care of psychiatric patients.
+The U.S. facilities also participate in The Hospital-Based Inpatient Psychiatric Services (HBIPS) ‘core’ measures, a quality reporting program of The Joint Commission.
+Our hospitals integrate these processes into clinical and quality improvement practices as part of efforts to support psychiatric patient care.

 UHS Behavioral Health Outperforms Industry on Key Metrics